-The 350 seat Suffolk Theater is a unique Art Deco movie theater located on Main Street in historic downtown Riverhead on Long Island.
+The Suffolk Theater is a unique Art Deco movie theater located on Main Street in historic downtown Riverhead on Long Island.
 The original architect was R. Thomas Short, of the New York firm Harde & Short.

 Mr. Short's legacy includes eleven movie theaters on Long Island.
 Notably, The Suffolk Theater is the last remaining movie house built by R. Thomas Short and is also the last remaining large art deco theater on Long Island.
 The theater was built as a National Recovery Act project for the Century Theater circuit chain.

 The Suffolk Theater opened on December 30, 1933.
 According to newspapers of the day, more than 2000 people attended the opening night festivities and it was hailed as:

 "Long Island's prettiest and most complete playhouse."and "the Radio City Music Hall of Long Island."

 An opening review in The Riverhead News on January 5, 1934 stated:

 "No matter which way one turns, there is luxury and comfort, this is exceptionally true in the reception corridor and ladies room, as well as in the entrance lobby."

 During World War II, the Suffolk Theater was an official issuing agent for U.S. war bonds.
 Various organizations, including the Long Island Farm Bureau, regularly used the theater for special events and meetings.
 The theater was, in fact, a hub of activity in the town, and a central attraction for many years.